Ensuring Your Child Has Access to Cutting-Edge Transition Services

 - Initial Meeting: Schedule a meeting with your child’s entire IEP team to determine if their current placement is able to meet all of their needs and provide all of the services your child is entitled to.

 - Out-of-District Referral: If the IEP team determines that they are not able to meet these needs within the district, a referral packet is filled out and sent to possible placements that would be able to better provide education and transition skills to your child.

-- Tour & Interview: At this point, if the Transition Academy at Mount St. John believes your student is a good candidate for our cutting-edge programs, your family will be invited to the Mount St. John Campus for a tour and informal interview.
+- Tour & Interview: At this point, if the Transition Academy at Mount Saint John believes your student is a good candidate for our cutting-edge programs, your family will be invited to the campus for a tour and informal interview.

 - Schedule PPT Meeting: The last step is to schedule a PPT meeting at the Transition Academy to revise the IEP.
 This meeting will include you, your district representative, and members of the team at the Transition Academy.
 This meeting will be to review the contents of your child’s IEP and to revise the placement to reflect the out-of-district placement.

 If you are considering an Out-of-District Placement for your child, please fill out this form to download and print a referral packet.
 The packet will provide us with vital information when determining the best program and placement for your child.
 Please enter your information and download the packet to get started today.
 We are committed to protecting your privacy.
 Your information will not be shared with any third party and will be kept confidential.